 You can get more details about this pan and see if it’s back in stock on Amazon, as it frequently sells out.

 Features of the Jean Patrique Cast Aluminium Pan

 Made of high-quality die-cast aluminium with a steel base and it doesn’t, it is not as heavy as a cast iron pan.
 There are ridges to create those gorgeous sear marks on food.
 There is a heatproof glass lid too which extends the ways you can cook with this pan.

 It measures about 27cm wide and about 3.5 cm deep.
 I love that it has a non-stick surface which means that food does not burn or stick to the bottom and makes it so easy to clean.
 (Also dishwater proof).

 On the instructions, it says it can withstand temperatures up to 250 °C. I tested this out with a sausage casserole dish that was started on the hob and then transferred to the oven to finish.
-The handles that are cast in the same material in the pan makes it oven proof but make sure you use good oven gloves to handle it as it gets very hot.
+The handles that are cast in the same material in the pan make it oven proof but make sure you use good oven gloves to handle it as it gets very hot.
 Alternatively, you can buy heat proof silicon handles that are designed to fit the handles of the pan.

 I love that you don’t have to transfer to another pan to finish cooking, less washing up.
 My other griddle pan has a wooden handle so it was not oven-proof.